APCSLowell/BinarySearch/README.md

 Catalog #19968 not found
 ```

-4. Submit the link to your GitHub repository to google classroom
+4. Submit the link to your GitHub or repl.it repository to google classroom